alltheseas/nostrFAQs/FAQs-misconceptions.md

 `Yes, large data and connection speeds tend to cause centralization. however the data itself (events) is cryptographically signed so its possible for it to live on multiple servers and still be verifiable.
 This does not prevent centralization it only ensures that the authenticity of the data is no longer tied to the server it came from` -[hzrd149](https://github.com/hzrd149/)

 `This is a common misconception.
 The Outbox and Inbox model fixes this, enabling users from all around the world to all run their very own relays and still be able to communicate toghether.
 For this to happen, all clients need to upgrade to NIP-65 to enable Outbox/Inbox models.
 I feel that we'll end up having a plethora of family relays, community relays, making nostr much more decentralized and sustainable.`-[Derek Ross](https://njump.me/npub18ams6ewn5aj2n3wt2qawzglx9mr4nzksxhvrdc4gzrecw7n5tvjqctp424)

+`The fiatjaf analogy holds: relays are like websites, and not everyone visits the same websites.
+If anything, direct monetization with bitcoin allows smaller relays to thrive.` --[pip](https://njump.me/npub176p7sup477k5738qhxx0hk2n0cty2k5je5uvalzvkvwmw4tltmeqw7vgup)

 </details>